jaerrib/maerstanas/rules/rules.md

 ### Passing rules

 - When playing with Special Stones, the opposing player may have viable moves remaining while the active player may not.
-When this occurs, the active player must pass.
+When this occurs, the active player must pass (*ildan* meaning "to pass").
 - If the opposing player uses a Thunder-stone, stones are removed from the board so new moves may become available on the player's next turn.

 ### Thunder-stone rules

 - Players each have **one** thunder-stone (*Þunor-stán*), which may be placed on the board during their turn **instead of a regular stone**.
-- Thunder-stones are the exception to the four hinge limitation.
+- Thunder-stones are the exception to the four-hinge limitation.
 This is because, when placed, a thunder-stone removes any and all stones orthogonally adjacent to its position, whether they belong to the player or the opponent.
 - Stones which have been removed from the board are returned to the respective players and do not count as captures or contribute to scoring in any way.
 - After placement, thunder-stones hinges and scoring are treated the same as normal stones.